Documents

 Confirmation of GBC

-You need to provide a document that confirms your status for Graduate Basis for Chartered Membership.
+You need a document that confirms your status for Graduate Basis for Chartered Membership (GBC).

-- Please see the Entry Requirements section if you need further information about GBC
+- Please see the Entry Requirements section if you need information about GBC

 A document that only mentions the British Psychological Society (BPS) without confirming GBC is not sufficient.

-Which document you can provide depends on whether your psychology qualifications were GBC-accredited and where you studied.
+Which document you provide depends on whether your psychology qualifications were GBC-accredited and where you studied.

-1) Letter from the BPS - any psychology qualification
+1) Email from the BPS - any psychology qualification

-If you have completed university level psychology qualifications, from the UK or elsewhere, you can have them assessed for GBC by applying for Graduate membership of the BPS.
+If you have completed university level psychology qualifications, in the UK or elsewhere, you can have them assessed for GBC by applying to the BPS for Graduate membership.

-If you are or have been a Graduate member of the BPS, they usually confirm your GBC status in the email they send you when you first become a Graduate member.
-Please provide a copy of this email.
+If you are or have been a Graduate member of the BPS, they usually confirm your GBC status by email when you first become a Graduate member.

-- Please see the International Applicants section for information on applying to the BPS for membership/GBC
+- Please see the International Applicants section for applying to the BPS for Graduate membership/GBC

 2) Academic transcript - some UK and Irish psychology qualifications

-Some UK and Irish universities state in the academic transcript provided after you qualify that your psychology qualification was accredited for GBC, but many do not.
+Some UK and Irish universities state in the academic transcript they provide after you qualify, that your psychology qualification was accredited for GBC, but many do not.

-If your transcript includes this then you do not need to provide another document to confirm GBC.
+If your transcript includes this, you do not need to provide another document to confirm GBC.
 However, if the transcript only mentions the BPS and does not confirm GBC this is not sufficient.

-- Please see the Documents for Specific Course Centres section if you need more information about academic transcripts
+- Please see the Documents for Specific Course Centres section for information about transcripts

 3) Letter from your university - UK and Irish GBC-accredited psychology qualifications

 If you completed a GBC-accredited psychology qualification at a UK or Irish university, you can ask them for a letter to confirm GBC.
-This should come from the university department where you studied and must:
+This usually comes from the university department where you studied and must:

 - identify you as the person that successfully completed the qualification

-- confirm that the qualification was accredited for GBC
+- confirm that your qualification was accredited for GBC at the time of your studies

 - confirm that you successfully completed all the necessary modules for GBC